seabre/undine/README.md

 ### Installation

+I haven't published the package yet to npm, so for now, do the following:

-For now, clone the repository.
-Inside the cloned project run `sudo npm install -g .`
+`sudo npm install -g git://github.com/seabre/undine.git`

 Next, you will need to write a configuration with your Campfire credentials.
 Right now, it doesn't generate this for you at all, so you will have to do it yourself.